 Mushroom Ravioli is likely the easiest, most satisfying ravioli to make and easily enjoyable to the lactose intolerant.
-This is one of a handful of ravioli I am offering that just happen to be low in lactose.
+Along with my ground pork ravioli, I am offering this mushroom ravioli that just happens to be low in lactose.
 These recipes are developed primarily by avoiding ricotta.
 Ricotta soft cheese may be the hardest on the system for those intolerant.
 We can replace it with Parmigiano Reggiano and aged Pecorino Romano.
 For Mushroom Ravioli, no substitution is needed – Parmigiano is the standard ingredient.

 Notes on Ingredients

 According to the Italian Ministry of Health, Parmigiano Reggiano can be labeled with the following: “Parmigiano Reggiano is naturally lactose-free.
 The absence of lactose is a natural consequence of the traditional Parmigiano Reggiano manufacturing process.
 Less than 0.01g / 100g galactose.”
 This is a consequence of aging (the more aged, the better) and the specific bacteria used in the process.
 Look for true Italian Parmigiano Reggiano that is aged at least 18 months.
 Furthermore, true Italian Parmigiano Reggiano will taste better.

 Porcini mushrooms are traditional in Italian ravioli.
 By doing a bit of web scraping in Italian I learned just how prominent it is.
 Easily 80% or more of the ravioli recipes used Porcinis.

 Likewise, almost all of the recipes used parsley.
 Given the stronger taste of Porcinis, this is understandable.

 Feel free to use any type of mushroom available.
 However, stronger flavored varieties will be better.
 Substitute herbs to match the mushroom if you like.